hannahclauson/health-agreements/attack-plan.md

     - User access to all models
       - anon / editor / admin
       - admin creation not allowed (at least on prod)
+    - View button testing
+      - use view tests to validate action buttons
+      - are present only as appropriate (see http://guides.rubyonrails.org/testing.html section 4.8)
 - Data Entry Phase II (##est 1 day)
   - will be added to seeds file
   - another few dozen companies